Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 A heavy drinker and ten years his senior, she was living off donations from older men and skivvying in cheap hotels when Bukowski first met her in a bar.
 Out of all of all the wives and girlfriends, Jane Cooney Baker is considered to be the most important by most Bukowski biographers, both as a muse and as a lover.
 She died in 1962 from a burst stomach ulcer.

-The first of Bukowski’s wives.
-Met Bukowski through her job as a poetry editor.
+The first of Bukowski’s wives, they met through her job as a poetry editor.
 She had two vertebrae missing from her neck and slight curvature of the spine, which made her look like she was permanently hunching.

-They hardly knew each other when they married in Las Vegas, as she was from Texas and their courtship consisted entirely of letter writing.
-The marriage lasted little more than two years and they divorced in 1958.
+They hardly knew each other when they married in Las Vegas, as she was from Texas and their courtship consisted entirely of writing letters.
+The marriage lasted just a little more than two years—they divorced in 1958.
 Despite publishing him, she was generally unimpressed with his writing skills.
-Died in mysterious circumstances in India.
+She eventually died amid mysterious circumstances in India.

 francEyE aka Francis Smith

-Live-in girlfriend and the mother of Bukowski’s daughter, Marina (Smith's fifth daughter, but Bukowski's only child).
+Smit was Bukowski's live-in girlfriend and the mother of his daughter, Marina.
+Marina was Smith's fifth daughter but Bukowski's only child.

 When he found out Francis was pregnant, Bukowski asked her to marry him, but she turned him down.

-Poet and sculptor who had a tempestuous relationship with Bukowski for nearly 5 years during the early 1970s.
-Probably the most volatile of the Bukowski girlfriends.
-She and he got together after King asked Bukowski if she could make a sculpture of his head.
+Poet and sculptor who had a tempestuous relationship with Bukowski for nearly five years during the early 1970s.
+Probably the most volatile of the Bukowski girlfriends, they got together after King asked Bukowski if she could make a sculpture of his head.

 Their relationship was on-off and whenever they fell out, Bukowski would return the head to Linda.
 The turbulence of their affair could sometimes spill over into violence with Bukowski breaking her nose on one occasion.
 After an argument over his infidelity, King threw his typewriter and books out into the street.

-Ex-girlfriend of rock drummer, Levon Helm.
-Slept with Bukowski during his “research” for the novel, Women.
-The experience made her so nauseous, she puked up afterwards.
+Bull was the ex-girlfriend of rock drummer Levon Helm.
+She slept with Bukowski during his “research” for the novel Women.
+The experience made her so nauseous that she puked up afterwards.